 - Monetization concept and licenses

-Equipped with this knowledge, you will be able to know just how much money you need to shell out for the development of your project.
+Equipped with this knowledge, you will be able to know just how much money you need to build AR app.

-Google ARCore – Known for having three significant features that aid in enabling developers to merge the real world with the virtual world through estimation of real-world lighting conditions, detection of size, location, and angles, and motion tracking.
-All these features help provide a very realistic and creative augmented reality for an added user experience.
+- Google ARCore – Known for having three significant features that aid in enabling developers to merge the real world with the virtual world through estimation of real-world lighting conditions, detection of size, location, and angles, and motion tracking.
+All these features help provide a very realistic and creative augmented reality for an added user experience, making Google ARCore one of the best augmented reality development tools.

-Apple ARKit – Provides a unique framework for app developers and businesses to create and design augmented reality applications.
+- Apple ARKit – Provides a unique framework for app developers and businesses to create AR app.
 It enables 3D objects and digital information while being blended with the real world.
 Apple ARKit has Visual Inertial Odometry which allows accurate tracking of the real world’s environment.
-Aside from that, it has a strong face tracking function to easily apply effects and imitates facial expressions, light tracking, angle tracking, 2D object detection and integration with third-party tools like Unity and Unreal Engine.
+Aside from that, it has a strong face tracking function to easily apply effects and imitates facial expressions, light tracking, angle tracking, 2D object detection, and integration with third-party tools like Unity and Unreal Engine.

-Wikitude – Designed specifically for enabling augmented reality app developers to create location-centric augmented reality for users.
-It then further developed into having geolocation features, tracking, and image recognition with its SLAM technology also known as Simultaneous Localization and Mapping.
+- Wikitude – Designed specifically for enabling augmented reality app developers to create location-centric augmented reality for users.
+It then further developed into having geolocation app features, tracking, and image recognition with its SLAM technology also known as Simultaneous Localization and Mapping.
+As of today, Wikitude is one of the best augmented reality mobile app development SDKs.

-Kudan – This SDK engine is initially developed to cater to both marker-based and markerless location and tracking requirements.
+- Kudan – This SDK engine is initially developed to cater to both marker-based and markerless location and tracking requirements.
 It has architecture-specific optimization to provide quick and strong operational performance with seamless operation from specialist VPU to being embedded in a chipset.
+With Kudan, you can make your augmented reality app development process smooth and fast.

 Augmented Reality SDK Comparison Table